Postgraduate Course: Qualitative Methods and Ethnographic Fieldwork (PGSP11188)

-- Demonstrate proficiency in specialised ethnographic research methods, especially participant-observation and field note-taking; demonstrate familiarity and experience with other methods, including coding, interviewing, visual methods, and textual analysis
+- Demonstrate proficiency in specialised ethnographic research methods, especially participant-observation and field note-taking; demonstrate familiarity and experience with other methods, including archival research, testimony collection, and multispecies ethnography.

 - Have effectively planned and carried out a field-based project.
 In this project students will demonstrate methodological flexibility and creativity, adapting ethnographic methods to dynamic fieldwork contexts and developing research tools specific to that context

 - Demonstrate a critical understanding of the key ethical issues surrounding ethnographic research

 - Draw on original ethnographic material to make an argument and be able to evaluate other arguments made on these terms

 - Develop their capacity for working within a research community, providing feedback on and suggestion for others' research and engage and learn from the feedback of others